faadiallop/TCPMessageInbox/README.md

 # TCPMessageInbox
-A simple message inbox using TPC
+>This simple TCP service receives a message and echoes that message back the client.